Back to loyal cooperation

 Scenario 3: A company repeatedly loses junior managers who are looking for a new employer after a two-year induction and professionalisation phase.
 The HR manager is at a loss and asks the long-standing top management to keep the young people.

-When ambitious junior staff leave the company as soon as they have completed their task profile and can show initial results, it is likely that they lack professional development opportunities internally.
+When ambitious junior staff leave the company as soon as they have completed their qualification profile and can show initial results, it is likely that they lack professional development opportunities internally.
 In this case, it would be useful to first examine how closely feedback discussions are conducted with direct superiors and what insights these discussions lead to.
 Unfortunately, it is often the case that employee appraisals are neglected.
 As a result, valuable information, such as the desire for further training, possibly with funding, remains hidden.
 In some cases, it is also necessary to check whether top management is preventing the internal development of junior staff by ‘capping’ them due to a lack of authority.
 Only through regular and honest dialogue can potential be developed in the long term and thus employee loyalty increased.

 My experience shows that a good working atmosphere is more important to many employees than monetary benefits.
 A fair working atmosphere keeps employees in the company – even if they could earn more money elsewhere.
 In addition, a loyal team has a balancing effect in times of crisis and greatly facilitates the integration of new employees.
 Genuine loyalty compensates for existing weaknesses, encourages and thus increases collective strength.
 With the support they experience, people dare to try new things and surpass themselves.
 We are also happier, luckier and usually more successful when we identify with the people and goals of the company.